yqi/WPFTutorial2015/doc/EntityFramework.md

 * Advantage

-..* easy DB design
+    * easy DB design
-..* model can be updated when database changed
+    * model can be updated when database changed

 * Disadvantage

-..* DB data will be lost if generated database
+    * DB data will be lost if generated database

 ## Code First
-+ Code First infer the relationship between the two entities using navigation property.
++ **Code First** infer the relationship between the two entities using navigation property.
 This navigation property can be simple reference type or collection type.
-+ Code-First includes types defined as a DbSet property in context class.
++ **Code-First** includes types defined as a DbSet property in context class.
-+ Code-First includes reference types included in entity types even if they are defined in different assembly.
++ **Code-First** includes reference types included in entity types even if they are defined in different assembly.
-+ Code-First includes derived classes even if only the base class is defined as DbSet property.
++ *Code-First* includes derived classes even if only the base class is defined as DbSet property.
 + The default convention for primary key is that Code-First would create a primary key for a property if the property name is Id or <class name>Id (NOT case sensitive).
 The data type of a primary key property can be anything, but if the type of the primary key property is numeric or GUID, it will be configured as an identity column.

 - Fluent API